pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ];
 ```

 This pipeline produces the same data output.
 However, when you look at its explain plan, it shows the database engine has pushed the `$match` filter to the top of the pipeline and used an index on the `value` field.
-The aggregation is now optimal because the `$match` stage is no longer 'blocked' by its dependency on the computed field.
+The aggregation is now optimal because the `$match` stage is no longer "blocked" by its dependency on the computed field.

+<a name="partial_match"></a>
+### Explore If Bringing Forward A Partial Match Is Possible

 There may be some cases where you can't unravel a computed value in such a manner.
-However, it may still be possible for you to include an additional `$match` stage, to perform a __partial match__ targeting the aggregation's query cursor.
+However, it may still be possible for you to include an additional `$match` stage, to perform a _partial match_ targeting the aggregation's query cursor.
 Suppose you have a pipeline that masks the values of sensitive `date_of_birth` fields (replaced with computed `masked_date` fields).
 The computed field adds a random number of days (one to seven) to each current date.
 The pipeline already contains a `$match` stage with the filter `masked_date > 01-Jan-2020`.
 The runtime cannot optimise this to the top of the pipeline due to the dependency on a computed value.
 Nevertheless, you can manually add an extra `$match` stage at the top of the pipeline, with the filter `date_of_birth > 25-Dec-2019`.
 This new `$match` leverages an index and filters records seven days earlier than the existing `$match`, but the aggregation's final output is the same.
 The new `$match` may pass on a few more records than intended.
 However, later on, the pipeline applies the existing filter `masked_date > 01-Jan-2020` that will naturally remove surviving surplus records before the pipeline completes.

+### Pipeline Match Summary

 In summary, if you have a pipeline leveraging a `$match` stage and the explain plan shows this is not moving to the start of the pipeline, explore whether manually refactoring will help.
 If the `$match` filter depends on a computed value, examine if you can alter this or add an extra `$match` to yield a more efficient pipeline.